phocks/devblog/content/2025-05-20-offloading-svg-transitions-to-the-gpu-using-layers.md

 tags = ["GPU", "Graphics", "Layers", "Transitions"]
 +++

 Previously [I wrote about](/using-steps-for-performant-css-transitions/) leveraging `steps()` in CSS animations to enhance SVG transitions performance by essentially "lowering the framerate" of the transition.
-This worked well, but ultimately it wasn't enough.
+This worked well, but ultimately it wasn't enough, because CSS `fill` isn't GPU accellerated.
 In order to get the silky smooth fading between two complex SVGs, I needed to make sure work was being offloaded to the GPU.

 In modern browsers (although some `filter` properties are now supported) basically only `opacity` and `transform` are GPU accelerated.
 So we can transition between multiple layers using `opacity`.